I was compensated for my participation in Coca-Cola’s Balanced Living Workshop, but my thoughts and views are my own

 We also got to work out with celebrity trainer, Harley Pasternak whose clients have included Megan Fox, Lady Gaga, Bono, Rihanna….to name a few…..which was pretty exciting for someone who is a celebrity fanatic.
 He worked us out hard, even though he said he wouldn’t.
 Here are some things I learned from Harley:

-– that gym memberships are not necessary.
+– that gym memberships are unnecessary.
 I love you, Harley, for saying this.
 I am not a fan of gyms.
-He said that you can keep yourself in shape without the need for a gym with the right exercises at home.
-Now, I get that if you can’t motivate yourself, a gym might be a good idea for you but I am a good self-motivator so I know I can do this without those gym fees and the sweat sock smell.
+He said that you can keep yourself in shape with no gym with the right exercises at home.
+Now, I get that if you can’t motivate yourself, a gym might be a good idea for you, but I am a good self-motivator so I know I can do this without those gym fees and the sweat sock smell.

 – that those special expensive shoes you got at that upscale running store are actually hurting your feet.
 Get the right shoe for the right sport but don’t spend 200 bucks on a high-tech shoe that will actually hurt you, not help you.

-– that the average person should be walking 10,000 steps a day.
-I tried to use my pedometer to find out what my magic number is but it broke on the first day.
+– that the average person should walk 10,000 steps a day.
+I tried to use my pedometer to find out what my magic number is, but it broke on the first day.
 And I am pretty sure it was my tummy bulge that broke it.
 Sigh.

 To the tour of Jewel with dietitian Kim Kirchherr: